Solution · Home Services

 Cora

-Answers every call, text, and LSA lead in under 60 seconds, including the 2 am burst-pipe call
+Answers every call, text, and LSA lead within 60 seconds and books or routes the job, 24/7

-When a homeowner calls about a burst pipe at midnight or submits a Google Local Services Ads lead on a Saturday afternoon, Cora responds within 60 seconds, qualifies the job by trade type and urgency, routes genuine emergencies directly to your on-call technician, and books non-emergency service appointments into your dispatch board.
-No missed lead waits until Monday morning.
+When a homeowner calls about a burst pipe at 11 pm or submits a Local Services Ads lead on a Friday night, Cora responds within 60 seconds, qualifies by trade, zip code, and urgency, routes genuine emergencies to your on-call technician, and books everything else into the next available slot with a text confirmation.
+If a booked homeowner cancels or no-shows, Cora runs the follow-up sequence that gets the job back on the board instead of losing it to the first competitor who answers.

 3. Echo portrait